Stopping a DMRG Run "Gracefully"

 of DMRGObserver responsible for ending a DMRG calculation is called

-just looks for
+checkDone, and in DMRGObserver, checkDone just looks for

-files, signaling done
+the STOP_DMRG and STOP_DMRG_ALL files, signaling done

-) if they are found.
+(by returning true) if they are found.

-In your own subclass of DMRGObserver
+In your own subclass of DMRGObserver you have a few options:

 Not overriding

-just inherits the same behavior asDMRGObserver
+checkDonejust inherits the same behavior asDMRGObserver.Overriding

-allows you to combine your own custom "done" conditions with the default behavior.Finally, overriding and ignoring
+checkDonebut callingDMRGObserver::checkDone()allows you to combine your own custom "done" conditions with the default behavior.Finally, overriding and ignoring

-file checking, allowing you to replace it with other custom "done" conditions.
+DMRGObserver::checkDone()lets you turn off theSTOP_DMRGfile checking, allowing you to replace it with other custom "done" conditions.